Blueshoe/website/io/content/gefyra.md

 ::::GlobalBlock{:color="text-white" .mb-4 .ul-disk}
   - Integrate, adapt and support Gefyra in your developer tool chain
   - Implement a professional tool chain for your Kubernetes based development
-  - Build, maintain and support Cloud Native applications
+  - Build, maintain and support cloud native applications
   - Design and implement cloud native architectures
 ::::
 #button